The endless possibilities and choices you need to make for your house can get extremely overwhelming.

 Inspired by traditional Spanish practices, stucco siding is most common on the west coast or in southern regions influenced by Spanish home design.
 This technique mixes different products to create a layer that goes over the exterior of the house like cement.
 It’s great for weather resistance, as it is often naturally colored when applied and won’t chip or decolor easily.
 Stucco can also be a time-consuming material to install.

-Cost: The expense of stucco is normally mid-range, with most of the cost coming from labor.
+Cost: The cost of stucco is average, with most of the cost coming from labor.

 Lifespan: Most stucco products will carry around a 20-year warranty but can last up to 50 years or more.

-Vinyl is a newer material comprised of plastic that has almost entirely replaced traditional aluminum siding.
-It is very durable, easy to maintain, and cost-effective.
+Vinyl is a newer material comprised of plastic that has replaced traditional aluminum siding.
+It is durable, easy to maintain, and cost-effective.
 This type of siding is common in many homes today.
 Vinyl is made in many different colors and textures, giving you plenty of options.
-The downside is that most vinyl sidings are not very durable due to prioritizing a lower price-point.
+The downside is that most vinyl sidings are not durable.

 Cost: Vinyl is most often the least-expensive option for siding, and installation can typically be done quickly.
 In the right conditions, this can be one of the most cost-effective options.